The Progression System

 One clean Phase 3 session at the top of the rep range is enough.
 Weight increases next session.

 Two consecutive Phase 3 sessions at the top of the range before weight moves.
-Smaller muscles benefit from more accumulated evidence before adding load.
+Single-joint muscles benefit from more accumulated evidence before adding load.

 Guardrails